nilabjaball/ADB_ADF/README.md

 2. In the Storage category, click Storage account.

 3. Create a new storage account with the following settings:
-• Name: Specify a unique name (and make a note of it)
+- Name: Specify a unique name (and make a note of it)
-• Deployment model: Resource manager
+- Deployment model: Resource manager
-• Account kind: Storage (general purpose v1)
+- Account kind: Storage (general purpose v1)
-• Location: Choose the same location as your Databricks workspace
+-Location: Choose the same location as your Databricks workspace
-• Replication: Locally-redundant storage (LRS)
+- Replication: Locally-redundant storage (LRS)
-• Performance: Standard
+- Performance: Standard
-• Secure transfer required: Disabled
+- Secure transfer required: Disabled
-• Subscription: Choose your Azure subscription
+- Subscription: Choose your Azure subscription
-• Resource group: Choose the existing resource group for your Databricks workspace
+- Resource group: Choose the existing resource group for your Databricks workspace •-Virtual networks: Disabled
-• Virtual networks: Disabled

 4. Wait for the resource to be deployed.
 Then view the newly deployed storage account.